rfortherestofus/blog/geomtextpath/get_started_geomtextpath.md

   break_even_units = fixed_cost / (price - variable_cost)
 )
 ```

-Imagine you’re a business that sell a physical product.
-Regardless of
-how many products you sell each month, you’ve always got fixed costs
-that have to be paid.
-The goal is to sell enough units that you cover
-your fixed costs and start making a profit.

 Using `geom_textline()`, we’ll plot the **total cost in red** and the
 **total revenue in green**.